MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 === Continuity Black Box Testing

 Using Apple's Continuity features to send and receive data on different #gls("ios") devices could be tested and analyzed.
 In the simplest form this would involve selecting a particular file with a particular size and measuring the time it takes to transport this file from one device to another.
 The data transfer speed could be approximated using the file size and the time it took to transfer the file.
 Another approach to this black box testing could involve using a network sniffer to monitor connection establishment like local #gls("mdns") and security handshakes including recording and analyzing the transmission process like congestion control and packet loss recovery.
-This could further be applied on different abstraction layers like measuring the physical radio frequency energy used or how many IP packages needed to be sent.
+This could further be applied on different abstraction layers like measuring the physical radio frequency energy used or how many #gls("ip") packages needed to be sent.

 === #gls("ios") Application